Business and Marketing

 Advantages of Marketing Information System (MIS)

 “With a more competitive and developing market, the quantity of information required every day by a business is substantial,” according to Bhasin.
 As a result, they’ll need to set up a marketing information system.
-Marketing information systems have a number of advantages.
+Marketing information systems have several advantages.

 Improved Decision Making: Marketing information systems use data collected from various sources, which provides deep insight for any decision-making purpose.
 Hence, the decision is based on relevant data and facts, which improves the quality of the decision-making process.